peteroupc/html3dutil/doc/tutorial-glmath.md

 rotation.
 In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens before the first rotation.
 Like matrix multiplication, the order in which you multiply quaternions is important.
-This multiplication behavior is opposite to that in the D3DX and DirectXMath libraries.

 ### Using Quaternions <a id=Using_Quaternions></a>